nedbat/pkgsample/README.rst

 .................

 This layout will install your modules so that people can import them.
-There are also two extra possibilities included.
-The parts that support these options are marked with special comments.
+There is also an extra possibilities included:

 - You might have commands you need to install so that people have new command-line tools.
 These parts are marked with ``COMMANDS:``.

-- You might have non-Python data files you need to install.
-These parts are marked with ``DATAFILES:``.

-Keep an eye as you look through the files to understand what you can omit if you don't need these options.
+Keep an eye out as you look through the files to understand what you can omit if you don't need this option.

 What's in the repo